Bilal Bham, MSc, Managing Director, Principal Medical Writer

 Outside of work, I enjoy volunteering in non-profit community cultural organizations (Hungarian Tolkien Society, Beltane Fire Society), medieval re-enactment, dancing, crafting and exploring my city by bike.

-I graduated with a 1st class BSc in Biomedical Sciences from the University of Dundee in 2011.
+I graduated with a first-class BSc in Biomedical Sciences from the University of Dundee in 2011.
 In 2016, I graduated with a MRes in Inflammation: Vascular and Cellular Aspects from Queen Mary University of London.
 In 2020, I completed my PhD in cardiovascular pathophysiology at the William Harvey Institute, Queen Mary University of London.
-Throughout my PhD I loved participating and organising science communication events, patient days and charity fundraisers.
+Throughout my PhD, I loved participating and organising science communication events, patient days and charity fundraisers.

 After completing my PhD, I moved back to Scotland, where I did a short postdoctoral scientist position in the field of immunology.
 I realised during this time, that the aspect of science I enjoyed most was the effective communication of medical research.
 Writing and learning about the latest scientific advancements in medicine has always been a passion of mine.
 I am excited to begin my career in medical research.